 Barwon Water has now completed user acceptance testing of the maintenance application built with Formbird.
 The application went live in March of 2018.

-“We had 16 people from the field come in to test it,” Chua said.
-“When fully rolled out, we will have about 150 users.”
-Field staff will access the Formbird application from Toughbooks; office staff will use Surface Pros, and they can also use their phones.
+“Barwon Water had 16 people from the field come in to test it,”.
+“Now rolled out, Barwon Water have about 230 users.”
+Field staff access the Formbird application from Toughbooks; office staff will use Surface Pros, and they can also use their phones.

-Chua said Formbird had enabled his staff to easily incorporate new business processes into the application, and much of the two-year development processes had been taken up formalising and documenting these business processes.
+Formbird has enabled Barwon Water staff to easily incorporate new business processes into the application, and much of the two-year development processes had been taken up formalising and documenting these business processes.

-“This was so quick that we struggled keeping documentation up to date.
+“This was so quick that Barwon Water struggled keeping documentation up to date.
 We would decide how we were going to do something and have it there for people to test before we had even put it on paper.”

 Such was the ease of completing processes within the application that it became necessary to make sure application development did not get ahead of process development.